fahidjavid/doc-test/docs/pages.md

 You can create a new page from **Pages > Add New** page.

-You can see a Banner Configuration metabox area for every page where you can set a banner image and a custom title to display on it as displayed in the screenshot given below.
+You can see a Banner Configuration metabox area for every page where you can set a banner image and a custom title to display on it as you can see in the screenshot given below.

 ![img](img/page-01.png)